 - A "fast-key-erasure" random number generator described by D.J.
 Bernstein in his blog (Bernstein 2017)(4).

 - An RNG implementation complying with NIST SP 800-90A.
 The SP 800-90 series goes into further detail on how RNGs appropriate for information security can be constructed, and inspired much of the "Cryptographic RNGs" section.

-Statistical RNGs are used, for example, in simulations, numerical integration, and many games to bring an element of chance and variation to the application, with the goal that each possible outcome is equally likely.
+Statistical RNGs are used, for example, in simulations, machine learning, numerical integration, and many games to bring an element of chance and variation to the application.
 However, statistical RNGs are generally suitable only if—

 - information security is not involved, and